 Decades ago phonetician Peter Ladefoged identified a continuum of phonation types, depending on the degree of opening or closure of the arytenoid cartilages:

 Breathy voice brings to my mind Marilyn Monroe.
-As far as creaky voice goes, Ladefoged noted that some languages make contrasts in certain consonants between creaky and modal (normal) voicing, and these contrasts help make meaning contrasts.
+As far as vocal fry goes, Ladefoged noted that some languages make contrasts in certain consonants between creaky and modal (normal) voicing, and these contrasts help make meaning contrasts.
 He says creaky voice consonants are common in Northwest American Indian languages, such as Kwakw’ala, Montana Salish, Hupa, and Kashaya Pomo.

 Now to the contemporary American English phenomenon.
-Here creaky voice doesn’t make meaning contrasts, it makes social contrasts.
-Christina El Moussa is a thirty-something Southern California woman, and she is representative of the social group using the vocal fry feature as a marker of identity.
+Here vocal fry doesn’t make meaning contrasts, it makes social contrasts.
+Christina El Moussa is a thirty-something Southern California woman, and she is representative of the social group using the vocal fry/creaky voice feature as a marker of identity.
 I doubt she’s aware she’s doing it.
-But through this register she is identifying herself with her generation of young, educated, upwardly-mobile women.
+But through this register, she is identifying herself with her generation of young, educated, upwardly-mobile women.

 Speculation was that these pop culture figures popularized this speech style, and I think this is highly possible.
-However, they didn’t create the style, because creaky voice has been in American speech for a long time, always more in the speech of women than men.
+However, they didn’t create the style, because vocal fry/creaky voice has been in American speech for a long time, always more in the speech of women than men.
 You can hear it in Mae West’s famous “Why don’t you come up some time and see me?”
-Here she is:
+Here she is.

 It’s also not just a feature of young women’s speech.
 Sociolinguist Norma Mendoza-Denton has identified creaky voice as a feature of hardcore Chicano gangster speech found in Southern California.